AdobeDocs/experience-manager-cloud-service.en/help/forms/supporting-new-language-localization-core-components.md

 Commit the changes to the GIT repository after adding a new locale support.
 Deploy your code using the full stack pipeline.
 Learn [how to set up a pipeline](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/onboarding/journey/developers.html?lang=en#setup-pipeline) to add new locale support.

-Once the pipeline run is sucessful, the newly added locale is ready for use.
+Once the pipeline run is successful, the newly added locale is ready for use.

 ## Preview an Adaptive Form with newly added locale {#use-added-locale-in-af}